Development

 Pinning your model name to an environment variable (rather than hardcoding it in each API call) gives you the ability to upgrade or swap models across your entire application by changing a single value — no code changes required.

-Putting It All Together: A Practical Integration Example
+Putting It All Together: Node.js Example

 Here's how you'd wire this configuration into a Node.js project using the Claude Agent SDK: